 Sales reports are a record of sales activity over a particular period of time.
 These reports detail what reps have been up to, reveal whether the team is on track to meet its quota, and alert management to any potential issues.

-Generated either by individual sales reps or sales managers, sales reports include data on sales volume, ongoing opportunities, new accounts, revenue, and costs.
+Generated either by individual sales reps or sales managers, sales reports include data on sales volume, ongoing opportunities, new accounts, revenue, and customer acquisition costs.

 Why Should Small Businesses Care About Sales Reports?

 Sales reports are important for businesses of every size, even if the sales team is quite small.
-Startups and SMBs can use insights gained from sales reporting to optimize their growth strategy.
+Startups and SMBs can use insights gained from sales reporting to optimize their sales process and growth strategy.